 Sin City is filled with manipulation but Dwight McCarthy is probably at the top of the heap.
 To give you an idea, in his first story arc, he was on the run form the cops, severely wounded, had no place to go, and had the Old Town girls ready to kick him out of the neighborhood or be killed by Miho.
 After about one page of dialogue, he got Miho on his side and had the Old Town girls not only giving him shelter but helping him get revenge on the Big Bad.

 In the Sonic The Hedgehog comics, the villain Mammoth Mogul was originally conceived as one of these, but could never really pull it off.
 That is, until he essentially said to the heroes, "Hey, I just remembered I'm immortal.
 So here's my new plan: I'll live in this sweet casino I just had built, amuse myself by taking pot shots at you whenever I can, and wait for you all to die of old age.
 I can beat you by outliving you."
 You gotta love him for that.
+Unfortunately he didn't take into account the Second and Third Genesis Waves.
+Immortality can't protect you from existential oblivion.

 Dr. Finitevus — he effortlessly manipulates the Guardians (including Knuckles), Dimitri, and two whole factions of the Dark Egg Legion in order to ensure that a new Enerjak can be created.
 And then he escapes scott free by jumping off Angel Island and disappearing into a Warp Ring with a smirk.